 - Maybe it’s saying yes to your top priorities like paying off debt and building savings/retirement.

-- Maybe it’s saying, “I’d love to take a cruise, but this year we only have enough money for a driving vacation.”
+- OR, it’s saying, “I’d love to take a cruise, but this year we only have enough money for a driving vacation.”
 And then making it a fantastic, fun family memory.

 - Maybe it’s saying, “I’m making great money right now, but this may not last, so we’re going to live smaller and save bigger.”